rayhotate/suction_detection_with_llama3/README.md

 The human evaluation interface provides a simple way to assess images with the following features:
 - Displays current image with filename
 - Shows LLM's evaluation and reasoning
+- Keyboard controls:
+  - 'n' for No Suctioning
+  - 'o' for Oral Suctioning
-- Keyboard controls: 't' for True, 'f' for False
+  - 't' for Tracheal Suctioning
 - Progress tracking and automatic result saving

 Implementation details: